AlphaFold on Notos

 Run

-pointing to a FASTA file containing the protein sequence(s) for which you wish to predict the structure.
-If you are predicting the structure of a protein that is already in PDB and you wish to avoid using it as a template, thenmax_template_date
+run_docker.pypointing to a FASTA file containing the protein sequence(s) for which you wish to predict the structure.
+If you are predicting the structure of a protein that is already in PDB and you wish to avoid using it as a template, thenmax_template_datemust be set to be before the release date of the structure.
+You must also provide the path to the directory containing the downloaded databases.
+For example, for the T1050 CASP14 target:python3 docker/run_docker.py \ --fasta_paths=T1050.fasta \ --max_template_date=2020-05-14 \ --data_dir=$DOWNLOAD_DIRThe

 If you encounter the following error: